 Fentanyl users are also at risk of becoming dependent on the drug, which can quickly escalate into a full-blown addiction.

-As of today, there is no definite research that proves the connection between fentanyl exposure in babies and the syndrome that has been identified in all ten infants.
+Though there is no definite research that proves the connection, the syndrome has been identified in ten infants who all had fentanyl exposure during pregnancy.
 The babies all tested positive for fentanyl, but since some of the mothers were using other illicit drugs, it’s difficult to pin fentanyl as the definite cause of the syndrome.
 Additionally, fentanyl can be laced with other illegal substances that the user is unaware that they are consuming at all, making the study more complex.

 What Causes Fetal Fentanyl Syndrome?

-Early findings have hypothesized that fentanyl causes disruptions to cholesterol metabolism, similar to the way Smith Lemley Opitz syndrome is developed in babies during pregnancy.
-The next step in the research process would be to examine the effects of fentanyl and whether or not it can cause damage to cholesterol metabolism.
-Research will also have to uncover how much fentanyl the womb must be exposed to in order to cause Fetal Fentanyl Syndrome, and why some fentanyl babies have birth defects, while others don’t.
+Early findings have hypothesized that fentanyl causes disruptions to cholesterol metabolism, similar to the way Smith-Lemli-Opitz syndrome is developed in babies during pregnancy.
+The next step in the research process would be to examine the effects of fentanyl on pregnancy and whether or not it can cause damage to cholesterol metabolism.
+Research will also have to uncover how much fentanyl the womb must be exposed to in order to cause Fentanyl Baby Syndrome, and why some fentanyl babies have birth defects, while others don’t.

 The Future of Children Born With Fentanyl Baby Syndrome